 3. Does your policy meet your life insurance goals?

-Be absolutely SURE your policy meets your goals.
+Be absolutely SURE that your policy accomplishes your goals.
 If it doesn’t, then you could face huge problems later in life with your policy.

 4. Is the insurance company reputable?

-We here at Buy Life Insurance For Burial think your focus should be less about the company… and more about who will approve you at a good price.
+That’s why at Buy Life Insurance For Burial, we think your focus should be more about who will approve you at a good price.

 Colonial Penn was founded in 1968 and is headquartered in Philadelphia, Pennsylvania.
-Most people know them by Alex Trebek from Jeopardy who is the official endorser.
+Most people know them by Alex Trebek from Jeopardy, who was the official endorser.

-Colonial Penn rates are much higher than what you can get through an independent agent like Buy Life Insurance For Burial.
+At Colonial Penn, the rates are much higher than what you can get through an independent agent like Buy Life Insurance For Burial.

-All of that costs a lot of money.
-And the company recoups that investment through higher premiums than competitors offer.
+As you can guess, that costs a LOT of money.
+And the company recoups that investment through higher premiums than most competitors.

 MetLife Guaranteed Acceptance Life Insurance